stickiedoesntanimate/ddlc-gbc/README.md

 # ddlc-gbc

-a port of ddlc for the gamboy color
+a port of ddlc for the gameboy color